 Pre-contract work – approx. 2 weeks

-The conveyancing process begins once your offer for a property is accepted.
+The conveyancing process begins once your offer to buy a property is accepted.
 You need to appoint a conveyancing solicitor as soon as possible so they can start working on your behalf.
 Find and compare quotes from our panel of quality assured conveyancing solicitors

 Your conveyancing solicitor will then obtain and review legal documents in order to provide you with legal advice on your purchase.
 They will speak to the seller’s solicitor for the draft contract and start local searches.
 Local searches should take 10 days, but many local authorities miss this deadline.
-In 2019, Derby was said to be taking nearly nine weeks, Sevenoaks in Kent five weeks and Camden Council was telling homebuyers to wait at least 70 working days to get searches back.
+Research in September 2021 by Compare My Move, revealed the slowest local authorities were, taking between 21 and 36 days to return searches.

 At the same time as the searches are being ordered, you’ll want to conduct a survey of the property to get an independent report of the condition of the home you want to buy.
 Find a surveyor now to get a date in the diary for your survey.
 How long it takes to get a survey can vary according to a number of factors.
 You can usually get your survey report within a day or two but it can take as long as 1 month depending on how busy your local surveyors are.
 Instantly find and compare quotes from local qualified surveyors using our find a surveyor tool